Interested in research?

 This means fellowships usually start in the autumn.

 Each year we create resources to help you with your application.
 The links below are for the 21/22 Research Fellowships round.
-The 22/23 documents will be launched in July 2021.
+The 22/23 documents will be launched in late August 2021.

 - Click here to see the detailed Pre-Doc Guidance